 Gater's Pub and Jerry's Lounge are among the bars in Florissant that received an exemption automatically as a result of not selling food.
 Drinking establishments that cook food had to apply for their exemptions, said Deneen Busby, Media Coordinator for St. Louis County Health Department.

-Other pubs are not as fortunate.
-Gettemeier's Bar, which had explored the option of building a patio for smokers to use, is now considering other solutions.
+Other pubs are not as fortunate. , which had for smokers to use, is now considering other solutions.
 Owner Jerry Gettemeier would not elaborate on his new ideas or why the patio plan was canceled.

 "Our business is down because of all the places that you’re allowed to go and smoke now," Gettemeier said.
 "If it was nonsmoking everywhere, it would be fine, but it's not."